* I am looking to take on a single new Master’s or PhD student in the intake for September 2023. *

 - a copy of your unofficial transcript

-- a picture of you acting like a superhero
+- a picture of you showcasing your chosen superhero powers

 Why do I want to see the superhero photo?
 I want to see your creativity.
 I want to see your personality.
-I want to see your design and media skills.
+I want to see your programming, design, or media skills.

 Our group specializes in the areas of human-computer interaction, domestic computing, interaction design, and computer-supported cooperative work.
 We study the design and use of technologies aimed at supporting the everyday activities of families.
 Many of our research projects focus on the study and design of family communication systems and pervasive games for families.
 To learn more, you can explore this site and check out what we’ve been up to.